rolsite/softether-vpn-bridge/README.md

 7 - Accept terms from Softether contract (Select option 1, 1, 1)

+8 - Reboot the server to apply new TCP BBR

-8 - Download VPN Client to you device http://www.softether-download.com/
+9 - Download VPN Client to you device http://www.softether-download.com/

+10 - Connect to your new Softether VPN Server